felipeevalerio/FoodFy/README.md

 Released in 2021.
 This project is under the <a href="https://github.com/LauraBeatris/foodfy/blob/master/LICENSE">MIT license</a>
 <br/>
 <p align="center">
-    Made by Felipe Spíndola 😁
+    Made by Felipe Valério 😁
 </p>

 <!-- MARKDOWN LINKS & IMAGES -->